 [insert your Company Name]

-confirmations by the Supplier in this regard, and we confirm and will procure that only Authorized Supplier Representatives will provide their agreement on behalf of the Supplier through such execution mechanisms.

-We further confirm that the Authorized Supplier Representatives listed herein are fully empowered and authorized to execute agreements using electronic, digital, and/or virtual signatures, and that such signatures shall be deemed valid and binding as if executed in wet ink.
+confirmations by the Supplier in this regard, and we confirm and will procure that only Authorized Supplier Representatives will provide their agreement on behalf of the Supplier through such execution mechanismsWe further confirm that the Authorized Supplier Representatives listed herein are fully empowered and authorized to execute agreements using electronic, digital, and/or virtual signatures, and that such signatures shall be deemed valid and binding as if executed in wet ink.

 We confirm and acknowledge that BOUTIQUE GROUP has the right to rely on the Authorized Supplier Representatives’ signatures if, at any time, a case is brought where acceptance of any agreements as signed by the Authorized Supplier Representatives is challenged.
 We hereby represent, warrant and confirm that all such agreements entered into, accepted or signed by any Authorized Supplier Representative will constitute, at such time of entry, acceptance or signing, valid, binding and enforceable obligations on the Supplier.